Striking and Picturesque Delineations of the Grand, Beautiful, Wonderful, and Interesting Scenery Around Loch-Earn: Reaction

-Starting with the book's own preface, it has been classified as a "literary curiosity".
+As early as its own preface, the book has been classified as a "literary curiosity".
 As the publisher intended, it seems to have succeeded as unintentional humour.
-One "J. Ss.", answering a question in Notes and Queries, describes buying a copy of the book from McDiarmid two or three years after its publication and having McDiarmid read it to him and his companions, amusing not only J. Ss. but also McDiarmid's fellow ghillies.
+One "J. Ss.", answering a question in Notes and Queries, describes buying a copy of the book from McDiarmid two or three years after its publication and having McDiarmid read it to him and his companions, amusing not only J. Ss. but also McDiarmid's fellow gillies.
 A later bookseller called it "a most amusing specimen of Gaelic-English."
 In an unusually favourable opinion, "R. S. A.", another commentator in Notes and Queries, refers to McDiarmid's "rough eloquence", and despite "[w]hatever may be thought of M'Diarmid's style as a writer of English", praises his perception of natural beauty and his "generous ardour" in narrating feats of heroism.
+J. Ss. said that McDiarmid's native language was Scottish Gaelic and that the latter used a dictionary extensively in translating his writings into English, choosing the most impressive words without regard to their parts of speech.
+McKerracher says that McDiarmid's minister read in church some Gaelic translations from Samuel Johnson, and McDiarmid tried to emulate or surpass Johnson's orotund expression.

 Probably the best-known phrase in the book is "incoherent transactions", apparently referring to theft, which occurs three times.
 Robert Southey used it twice (with credit to McDiarmid) in his Life of Cowper to describe William Hayley's eccentricities and used it in at least three letters.
-Dr. John Brown cited it as well and took it to apply to Rob Roy (possibly identifying as Rob Roy a robber McDiarmid described, "a barbarous man ... who was notoriously for savageness of manner").

-A more recent mention of the phrase is in Vladimir Nabokov's novel Pale Fire; the narrator sees McDiarmid's prose as a precursor to Finnegans Wake, a comparison Nabokov also made in a draft note.
+Dr. John Brown cited it as well and took it to apply to Rob Roy MacGregor (possibly identifying a robber McDiarmid described as "a barbarous man ... who was notoriously for savageness of manner" as MacGregor).
+A more recent mention of the phrase occurs in Vladimir Nabokov's novel Pale Fire; the narrator sees McDiarmid's prose as a precursor to Finnegans Wake, a comparison Nabokov also made in a draft note.

 A folklorist quoted McDiarmid's story of a kelpie and called the book "one of the most astonishing books ever written in 'English.

-To account for McDiarmid's style, "J. Ss." said that McDiarmid's native language was Scottish Gaelic, and in translating his writings into English, he used a dictionary extensively, choosing the most impressive word without regard to its part of speech.
-McKerracher says that McDiarmid's minister read in church some Gaelic translations from Samuel Johnson, and McDiarmid tried to emulate or surpass Johnson's orotund expression.